jjvanzon/Circular-Language-Spec/spec/misc-diagram-topics/diagram-metrics.md

     - Imaginary reference trees

         - How to keep that overviewable?
-        - At first it will be kept simple.
+        - At first it might be kept simple.
 Just distribute the objects over the circle’s circumference and give each object its reference tree up until the point that it needs

     - Inward reference lines

         - This happens in case of fixed logical residences, when the fixed logical residence is actually displayed in the diagram, or one of the qualifiers of it is displayed.
         - And it also happens in case of arbitrarily chosen qualified references.
-        - < I do not have a clear picture of when imaginary references will appear and when not. >
+        - < I do not have a clear picture of when imaginary references might appear and when not. >

     - Lines going out of the diagram

-        - If the fixed logical residence is out of sight, the highest imaginary reference will get another imaginary references on just outside the diagram’s upmost parent shape and this imaginary reference will get a line with an open end at which the qualified name of the logical target object reference is displayed.
+        - If the fixed logical residence is out of sight, the highest imaginary reference might get another imaginary references on just outside the diagram’s upmost parent shape and this imaginary reference might get a line with an open end at which the qualified name of the logical target object reference is displayed.

     - Access marks